-- · Techniques yeast breads versus quick breads, kneading - · Alternative flours the importance of gluten - · Leavening agents natural yeasts, fresh yeast, dried yeast, baking soda/baking powder
+- · Techniques yeast breads versus quick breads, kneading - · Alternative flours comparison with gluten free dough and bread - · Leavening agents natural yeasts, fresh yeast, dried yeast, baking soda/baking powder

-Lab activity: Students will prepare 2 different types of bread dough - one using a portion of their lievito madre prepared in Week 1, and one variation, and making observations in their lab notebooks on the relevant characters.
+Lab activity: Students will prepare 3 different types of bread dough - one with instant yeast, one using a portion of their lievito madre prepared in Week 1, and one gluten free variation, and making observations in their lab notebooks on the relevant characters.
 Several different flours and yeast types will be available to choose from.

-Meeting 1: Primary Fermentation: wine production
+Meeting 1: Ethyl Alcoholic Fermentation: Grape must fermentation